Porges/ways-to-play/src/games/cetro/index.md

 {% imageEnd%}

 Each player has 14 pieces in the three colors: 5 each of blue and red, and 4 green.
-One player’s pieces are marked as kings (&#x2654;) and the other as bishops (&#x265D;).
+One player’s pieces are marked as kings (&#x2654;) and the other’s as bishops (&#x265D;).

 {% image src="cetro_pieces.svg" alt="" %}